 - ENA’s EREC S34 as of November 2018 – A guide for assessing the rise of earth potential at electrical installations

-Therefore, this is a piece that not only applies to Rail electrification programmes.
-But also, upcoming national infrastructure investments like CP6 in the UK.
-But it also applies to all high voltage earthing installations more generally.
+Therefore, this piece applies not only to Rail electrification programmes but also to upcoming national infrastructure investments like CP6 in the UK and to all high-voltage earthing installations more generally.

 Key Change to be aware of